Final No Time To Die trailer drops, confirming James Bond's imminent return

 James Bond movie No Time To Die has received its final trailer – confirming the movie is on-course for a September 30 release internationally, and an October 8 release in the US.
 There are actually two different trailers doing the rounds for the movie: one for US audiences, and one for those preparing to watch it elsewhere.

-The content of each is a little different – while they cover a lot of the same ground as previous trailers, including James Bond (Daniel Craig) coming out of retirement in Jamaica, and a teaser of a possible betrayal by his partner, Madeleine Swann (Lea Seydoux), you do get a taste of some different set pieces we haven't seen in the marketing before.
+The content of each is a little different – while they cover a lot of the same ground as previous trailers, including James Bond (Daniel Craig) coming out of retirement from Jamaica, and the tease of a possible betrayal by his partner, Madeleine Swann (Lea Seydoux), you do get a taste of some different set pieces we haven't seen in the movie's marketing materials before.

 Here's the international trailer to kick off with:

-Next up is the US trailer, which has some key differences, including an M voiceover at the start:
+Next up is the US trailer, which has some key differences, including an M voiceover by Judi Dench and some flashbacks at the start:

 No Time To Die will only be available to watch in theaters.
-Cary Joji Fukunaga is the movie's director.
+Cary Joji Fukunaga is the movie's director, and the cast also features Rami Malek, Lashana Lynch, Ben Whishaw, Ana de Armas, Naomie Harris, Jeffrey Wright and Ralph Fiennes.